 Panic!
-My washing machines has packed in, I’ve got a house full of dirty washing and water everywhere!
-This isn’t the best time to start researching the web for best models and deals, is it?
+My washing machines have packed in, I’ve got a house full of dirty washing and water everywhere!
+This isn’t the best time to start researching the web for the best models and deals, is it?

 Should I get my washing machine repaired or replace it?
 And how do I find a local, trustworthy engineer when my local appliance store closed down years ago?